Intro

 Running services

 All the services that I have running at the moment are running in their individual LXC containers.
-The first service that I installed was,
+I got most of the services up and running using the Proxmox Helper Scripts and the first service that I installed was,

 Tailscale

 It is a wireguard based VPN technology that relies on their relay servers to form a mesh network for your devices.
-This was of utmost important since this server will be hosted at my parents place in India and I live in Germany.
+This was of utmost importance since this server will be hosted at my parents place in India and I live in Germany.
 I should be able to connect to my server even when I am 6000 kms away.
 And in this regard Tailscale works like magic.
 Best part is you do not have to forward any port on your router.
-This is nice because I am still a little skeptical about opening a port on my router for the public internet since I lack proper knowledge and experience.
+This is nice because I am still a little skeptical about opening a port on my router towards the public internet since I lack proper knowledge and experience to make things secure when it comes to networking.

 Tailscale enables end-to-end encrypted, point-to-point connections between devices without routing traffic through a central VPN server, which reduces latency and enhances security.
 The relay servers are just used to authenticate the devices in the tailnet by exchanging public-private keypair.